Published On: May 12 2013 12:30:59 AM CDTUpdated On: May 13 2016 01:00:00 AM CDT

 2013: Psychologist, TV personality and columnist Joyce Brothers, who pioneered the television advice show and was called the mother of media psychology, dies of respiratory failure at age 85 in Fort Lee, New Jersey.

 2012: Bass player, songwriter, record producer and actor Donald "Duck" Dunn, known for his 1960s recordings with Booker T. & the M.G.'s and as a session bassist for Stax Records, dies in his sleep at the age of 70 in Tokyo, Japan.
 Dunn also played in recording sessions for everyone from Eric Clapton to Bob Dylan and Otis Redding to Stevie Nicks and was a regular member of Dan Aykroyd and John Belushi's Blues Brothers Band, appearing as himself in both "Blues Brothers" movies.

 2011: NHL left winger Derek Boogaard, who played six seasons combined for the Minnesota Wild and the New York Rangers, dies in Minneapolis, Minnesota, at age 28 from an accidental drug and alcohol overdose while recovering from a concussion.
 A posthumous examination of his brain found he had suffered from the degenerative brain condition chronic traumatic encephalopathy.
 Boogaard, who is seen here in December 2010, was known primarily as a fighter and enforcer throughout his career, making him a fan favorite.

 2011: The comedy "Bridesmaids," starring Kristen Wiig as woman who suffers a series of misfortunes after being asked to serve as maid of honor for her best friend, premieres in theaters.
 The film became a hit, grossing more than $288 million worldwide.
-The movie, which was also co-written by Wiig, would go on to earn a Golden Globe nomination for Best Motion Picture – Musical or Comedy and two Academy Award nominations for Best Supporting Actress for Melissa McCarthy and Best Original Screenplay.
+The movie, which was also co-written by Wiig, would go on to earn a Golden Globe nomination for Best Motion Picture – Musical or Comedy and Academy Award nominations for Best Supporting Actress for Melissa McCarthy and for Best Original Screenplay.